Tech-N-Logic/.github/profile/README.md

 ## Our Vision

-Just as Microsoft has Windows, **Fulltechware®** has **Tech N' Logic®** as its main product.
+Just as Microsoft has Windows, **Fulltechware<sup>®</sup>** has **Tech N' Logic<sup>®</sup>** as its main product.
 We are just beginning our journey and intend to expand the platform to offer several solutions and tools that transform the way companies and developers create software.

 ## Technologies Used